Running staleness comes from far too many miles and not enough recovery.

 It took me years to value the importance of thinking long-term.
-Results do not come overnight but the marathon is one of those running events where mass amounts of time can be dropped in one single performance.
+Results do not come overnight.
+Furthermore, the marathon is one of those running events where mass amounts of time can be dropped in one single performance.

 I have Jack to thank for that.
 Our philosophy at Malone University was ‘hurt-adapt'.
 Malone was a powerhouse cross-country program many years before I was accepted onto the team in 1995.

 What you have to look at in your training is the preparation first.
 The body will adapt to any stress you place on it.
-One of Jack’s methods with training was super compensation.
+One of Jack's methods with training was super compensation.
 This is where the body becomes weaker after the workout.
 Then, it bounces back twice as strong 48 hours afterward.

 Talent Doesn't Guarantee Success-Heart, Will and Focus Do

-I have known numerous runners over the years who were much more talented than me who never broke 2.25.00 for the marathon (they did run under 14.00 for 5K though).
+I have known numerous runners over the years who were much more talented than I who never broke 2.25.00 for the marathon.
+That being said, they did run under 14.00 for 5K.

 There are many possible reasons for this but a talented runner who doesn't want it or have the passion to be a better runner will never, ultimately, challenge the focused athlete with a strategy.
 Talent alone will not guarantee success in running.

 What you truly believe in your heart will carry over to your results.
 I believe in this wholeheartedly.
-I ran a 1.11 half marathon while I was at Malone and wanted to one day qualify for the Olympic Trials (when I was in college the standard was 2.22.00…basically putting two back-t0-back halts together in the same time I could only run one.
+I ran a 1.11 half marathon while I was at Malone and wanted to one day qualify for the Olympic Trials.
+Running one half that fast was hard enough let alone two, back to back.

 I finally earned the 2008 Olympic Trials “A” standard time of 2.20.00.
 It was something that I envisioned for years, thought and dreamt about, believed in.
-The great billy mills, who won the gold medal in the 10,000m at the 1964 Olympic Games said something in this video below that I have carried with me for the past 10 years.
+The great billy mills, who won the gold medal in the 10,000m at the 1964 Olympic Games said it best,

 The subconscious mind cannot tell the difference between reality or imagination

 I overcame a few years of not improving in the marathon by challenging what I was doing that was causing the same result.
-I have always had problems with taking in too little fluid and far too few calories in my marathons.
+In addition to that, I have always had problems with taking in too little fluid and far too few calories in my marathons.